 How well it masks external sound

-There are two factors when it comes to blocking out any disruptive sound that keeps you awake or distracts you from work or study: the variety of sound options, and how good it actually maintains the sound at different volumes.
+There are two factors when it comes to blocking out any disruptive sound that keeps you awake or distracts you from work or study: the variety of sound options, and how well it actually maintains the sound at different volumes.

 I found the speaker quality is pretty good, especially for a relatively inexpensive machine.
 I like that it has a good range of incremental volumes, and the maximum volume is enough to drown out a lot of external noise, like television or people talking in the next room, or light traffic outside.